 For the Bone Cancer Research Trust, public and patient involvement (PPI) means bringing patients and their support networks to the very heart of our research funding process.
 Our aim is to ensure that every project funded by the our charity is carried out with the primary bone cancer community, rather than “to”, “about” or “for” them.
 To achieve this, we are committed to facilitating direct communication between primary bone cancer researchers and PPIP members.
 Our hope is that by creating this new channel for discussion, our supporters can have open conversations with researchers, feel empowered to influence the direction of projects and feel a sense of ownership and pride in the scientific achievements we make together.

-This is your chance to make your voice heard and ensure the research that we fund truly matters to patients!
+This is your chance to make your voice heard and ensure the research that we fund truly matters to those directly affected by primary bone cancer.
+Whether you are a current patient, former patient, parent, partner, family member or friend, we want to be guided by your perspective.

 What support is available for PPIP members?